Akshayykadam/Liftly-The-Workout-Buddy/README.md

 - **Rest Day Management**: Dedicated rest day interface with recovery tips.

 ### 🧘 Mind & Body
-- **Yoga Routines**: Guided sessions for mobility, flexibility, and relaxation (e.g., Neck Release, Hip Flow, Desk Detox).
+- **Yoga Routines**: Guided sessions for mobility, flexibility, and relaxation.
+- **Smart Tracking**: Track duration/reps for each pose and mark routines as "Completed Today" with visual indicators.
 - **Meditation**: Timed breathing exercises and meditation sessions for focus and sleep.

 ### 📊 Visual Progress Analytics